Wendy Carlos: 1980s

 Carlos reunited with Kubrick to compose the score for his psychological horror film The Shining (1980).
 Before filming began, Carlos and Elkind read the book, as per Kubrick's suggestion, for musical inspiration.
 Carlos recorded a complete electronic score for the film, but Kubrick ended up using mostly existing recordings by several avant-garde composers, tracks that he had used as guide tracks during editing.
 Carlos and Elkind did not discover this until they were invited to a screening of the film in May 1980, and they were reportedly furious about Kubrick's actions.
 Their experience closely mirrored that of composer Alex North, who had written and recorded a complete orchestral soundtrack for Kubrick's 2001: A Space Odyssey, but discovered at the film's world premiere that Kubrick had jettisoned the entire score in favour of the guide tracks he had used while editing the movie.

 The Shining (Original Motion Picture Soundtrack), released in 1980 on Warner Bros.
 Records, featured only two tracks credited to Carlos and Elkind: the main title theme and "Rocky Mountains", the former a reinterpretation of the "Dies Irae" section of Symphonie fantastique by Hector Berlioz.
-Biographer Amanda Sewell discovered that Carlos and Elkind's agent Lucy Kroll had written a note in her files indicating that the duo had initially considered suing Kubrick, but Sewell found that, several pages further on, Kroll had written another note that read "No signed contract" -- Carlos and Elkind had made the deal with Kubrick "on a handshake", and thus had no legal recourse.
+Biographer Amanda Sewell discovered that Carlos and Elkind's agent Lucy Kroll had written a note in her files indicating that the duo had initially considered suing Kubrick, but Sewell found that, several pages further on, Kroll had written another note that read "No signed contract"—Carlos and Elkind had made the deal with Kubrick "on a handshake", and thus had no legal recourse.
 Some of Carlos's music had some legal issues regarding its release, but much of it was made available in 2005 as part of her two-volume compilation album Rediscovering Lost Scores.

 With work on The Shining complete, Elkind ended her long-time collaboration with Carlos when she moved to France with her husband in 1980.
 Carlos remained in New York City, sharing a converted loft in Greenwich Village with her new business partner Annemarie Franklin.
-It housed her new, remodelled studio, which was enclosed in a Faraday cage to shield the equipment from white noise and outside interference from radio and television signals.
+It housed her new, remodeled studio, which was enclosed in a Faraday cage to shield the equipment from interference by radio, television and AC power-line signals.